DrAdamRoe/cloud-variations/README.md

 > git clone https://github.com/DrAdamRoe/cloud-variations.git

-At this stage, you should be able to setup and run python using the same commands as you did locally (using the Linux/macOS instructions above): create a virtual environment, activate it, install requirements, and set FLASK_APP environment variable.
+At this stage, you should be able to setup and run python using the same commands as you did locally (using the Linux/macOS instructions above): create a virtual environment, activate it, and install requirements.

 Now, you should be able to run your app.
 Expose it on port 5017:

-> flask run --port=5017
+> uvicorn main:app --port 5017

-Your flask app is now running on a computer in the cloud, but it is not accessible on the internet yet.
+Your FastAPI app is now running on a computer in the cloud, but it is not accessible on the internet yet.
 The port we are running on, 5017, is not a standard port.
 Use ctrl+c to kill the process.

 What we will do next is set up our environment to run a web server on the public internet.
 So far, we have a Debian Linux operating system running on Google Cloud's infrastructure, and we have our code on it, which we are able to run.
 A combination of steps is necessary to run our server.
 You may have noticed the big red warning saying "do not do this in production, use WSGI instead.".
 That is what we'll do.
 To do this, we have to install a few more things:

 First, we need some system-wide build tools:
 > sudo apt-get install build-essential python3-dev

+### UPDATE for FastAPI

 Then, we can install a production-ready Python server, uWSGI.
 This is a best-practice, and it is enforced by the security practices on the infrastructure we have rented and set up so far.